 Taxable income not recorded on the books this year.

-Unless the REMIC has made a valid election out of the centralized partnership audit regime or has only one residual interest holder, the REMIC must designate a partnership representative.
+Unless the REMIC has made a valid election out of the centralized partnership audit regime or had only one residual interest holder at all times during the tax year, the REMIC must designate a partnership representative.
 The partnership representative can be any person with a substantial presence in the United States.
 The partnership representative will have the sole authority to act on behalf of the REMIC.
 If an entity is designated as partnership representative, the REMIC must also appoint an individual to act on the entity's behalf (a designated individual).
 The designated individual must also have a substantial presence in the United States.

 How to designate.